 If it’s green and the process still isn’t working, make sure you have a SIM card inserted in your iPhone.
 If you’re receiving a “No Sim” or “Invalid SIM” error, you’ll want to head to this guide for assistance.

-If you’re thinking about buying an iPhone 12, iPhone 12 mini, iPhone 12 Pro, or iPhone 12 Pro Max, or if you already own one, you’ll want to monitor feedback from those who have adopted these devices.
+If you’re thinking about buying an iPhone 12 mini, iPhone 12, iPhone 12 Pro, or an iPhone 12 Pro Max, or if you already own one, you’ll want to monitor feedback from those who have adopted these devices.
 This feedback will alert you to potential issues with the hardware and software.